 Sunday Mornings, 8:30 Schweitzer Room

-Fourth Sunday of the Month, 10:30 a.m.
+Fourth Sunday of Each Month at 10:30 a.m.
 Bernstein Room

 Second Sunday Topic Discussion

-with Rev. Jay Leach, Sr. Minister, UU Church of Charlotte
+with Rev. Jay Leach, Senior Minister

 Healing Threads: A Prayer Shawl Ministry

-2nd Mondays of the month
+Second Mondays of the Month

 THIS IS A JOINT PROJECT OF THE UUCC CONGREGATIONAL CARE AND ARESD PROGRAMS.
 THE CONGREGATIONAL CARE TEAM WILL RECOMMEND RECIPIENTS FOR THE UUCC ALLOCATION OF THE SHAWLS.